 All instances of suspected Money Laundering attempts must be reported to the MLRO but that suspicion must not be conveyed to the customer and further actions must await consents.
-The MLRO is then responsible for liaising with, submitting Suspicious Activity Reports and seeking consents from the NCA/UKFIU where and when appropriate.
+The MLRO is then responsible for liaising with, submitting Suspicious Activity Reports and seeking consents through the goAML system of the Financial Intelligence Unit (FIU) Curaçao where and when appropriate.
 He will also ensure that appropriate registers are kept for all related reporting.

 Company will implement a FULL ‘Know Your Customer’ policy.
 This will assist in tackling not just Money Laundering threats but other fraud threats generally.
 Customers will be advised at registration and generally on the supporting non-transactional website that Company will utilise online verification tools and that in instances where we are not able to satisfy criteria, ID and address verification documents will be requested.

 Other key decisions that will enhance these protections include setting period thresholds/velocities for withdrawals to include at outset the requirement for checks and director approval prior to processing card withdrawals and bank transfers of over 3.000 € in one single transaction, a maximum of 3 (three) daily withdrawals and an overall maximum daily withdrawal of 9.000 €.

 Industry accepted standards that will always lead to Enhanced Due Diligence (the requirement for further proof of ID and Address) will be withdrawals in excess of 3.000 € in a single 24hour period and 9.000 € in a 90-day period.
 Simple online verification will NOT be acceptable in these circumstances.